 The most common bread in Georgia is shotis puri and tonis puri.
 It is baked in a special traditional oven – tone.
 As bread Georgians also serve corn tortillas mchadi already mentioned above.

-Among the hot snacks, we should note kuchmachi, which is made from chicken gizzards and walnut sauce, and is served on ketsi (special pottery which allows to keep all the taste of the dish).
+Among the hot snacks, we should note kuchmachi, which is made from chicken gizzards and walnut sauce and is served on ketsi (special pottery which allows keeping all the taste of the dish).

 Various sauces and dressings have a special place in Georgian cuisine.
 The meat is often served with sour sauces such as for example, tkemali, prepared from sour plums with the addition of spices and garlic.

-The other favorite sauce to meat or fish is bazhi – spicy sauce with nuts and garlic.
+The other favourite sauce to meat or fish is bazhi – spicy sauce with nuts and garlic.

 White boiled fish is often served with kindz-dzmari the preparation of which is rather simple: just mix the chopped cilantro, salt, and vinegar.

-Undoubtedly, the most common, favorite salty cake in Georgia is khachapuri– cheese tortilla already known throughout the world.
+Undoubtedly, the most common, favourite salty cake in Georgia is khachapuri – cheese tortilla is already known throughout the world.
 There are lots of varieties of khachapuri – imeruli, ajaruli with egg, megruli and other.

 There are also cakes with beans – lobiani and meat – kubdari.